rubrikinc/terraform-provider-polaris/docs/data-sources/aws_cnp_permissions.md

 Following is a list of features and their applicable permission groups.
 These are used when specifying the feature set.

+`CLOUD_DISCOVERY`
+  * `BASIC` - Represents the basic set of permissions required to onboard the feature.

 `CLOUD_NATIVE_ARCHIVAL`
   * `BASIC` - Represents the basic set of permissions required to onboard the feature.